Today we shared some sad news during our medical session. One of the cases we commented was Sandra P.’s.

 According to studies conducted in our centre, in the best of cases, ie using embryos from donor sperm and oocytes, almost half of them show chromosomal abnormalities.
 It seems a lot, but truth is human reproduction is quite ineffective: in an egg donation cycle we usually transfer two embryos hoping one will implant.

 The percentage of abnormal embryos increases accordingly to the woman’s age, so 78% of the embryos of 40 year old patients are altered.
+In short, most of these embryos either do not lead to pregnancy or lead to spontaneous miscarriage.

 Percentage of embryos with abnormalities in cycles for patients using normal sperm without previous miscarriages: